yichunzhao/spring-configuration-properties/README.md

 # spring-configuration-properties

+Spring Boot may include externalized configuration and easy access to properties defined in properties files.

-Binding application properties to a Bean created in the ApplicationContext.
+It is able of binding application properties to a POJO and instantiate into a bean in an ApplicationContext.

 @ConfigurationProperties is applied on a class(POJO) or method level(Bean method).